Share Your Thoughts - Landmark Eligibility for 1802 N. College, Pobre Panchos

 Considering Purchasing an Historic Property?
 Call Us First!

-If you're shopping for a new home or business location, one of the factors you may be considering is whether the property is historic or not.
-In Fort Collins, properties that are City Landmarks or in Landmark Districts, and those that may be eligible for historic designation, come with certain responsibilities, application requirements, and financial incentives.
+If you're shopping for a new home or business location, you may be wondering about the property's historic status.
+Individual Fort Collins City Landmarks, properties in Landmark Districts, and those that may be eligible for historic designation come with certain responsibilities, application requirements, and financial incentives.

 - Check HERE to see if the property you're considering is historic or not.
-You can also check your title, which will include the recorded ordinance from Fort Collins City Council.
+You should also check your title, which will include the recorded ordinance from Fort Collins City Council.

 - Check HERE to see what responsibilities historic property owners have in Fort Collins.